 Nature has been a common subject of traditional fine art.
-Whether it was the natural landscape, birds, and animals or even a human being’s body, the traditional art is rife with natural references.
+Whether it was the natural landscape, birds, and animals or even a human being’s body, the traditional art is rife with natural references in logo design.
 Nature serves as a standard of beauty and perfection as well as a source of inspiration.
 This is why you will often see traditional fine art studios giving references to nature to show their link with the traditional art.
 Here are some examples:

-The Rolling Hills Creative Art Studio shows trees and a hilly landscape to indicate the link between customary art and nature.
+The Rolling Hills Creative Art Studio shows hand-painted trees and mountains logo to indicate the link between customary art and nature.
 You can instantly imagine a French artist painting in a dazzling landscape.

 Foxes have been known as mysterious spirits in nature and tradition.
-This is why traditional art studios often use the image of a fox to give reference to tradition, mystery, creativity, and nature.
+This is why traditional art studios often use the icon of a fox to give reference to tradition, mystery, creativity, and nature.

 The Fox Silong studio is a digital and traditional fine art studio.
 The image of a fox jumping over the digitized typography is referred as the studio’s link with traditional art, hence bridging the gap between tradition and digital and bringing it together.

 The symbol of a dandelion perfectly conveys the traditional tone of the art studio.
 For one, it is a symbol of nature, delicacy, and the ephemeral quality of life.
 For another, it represents the ‘past’ (and hence reference to the tradition) and how it flies away with time, giving way to newer ways.

 Birds are also often used as a traditional art symbol because they convey a link to nature and the values of the old.

 Other traditional symbols may include symbols of mythology or supernatural beings.
 For example, this traditional fine arts studio utilize the symbol of wings as a connection between mythical and traditional art.